ufbx/ufbx.github.io/site/guide/basics/geometry.md

 provides an index into `ufbx_mesh.materials[]`.
 If the mesh is instanced different instances may use different materials for each slot defined by `ufbx_node.materials[]`.

-As renderers often need to split meshes along materials ufbx provides `ufbx_mesh_material.face_indices[]` containing a list of all faces using a specific material.
-TODO: Deprecate null material?
+As renderers often need to split meshes along materials ufbx provides `ufbx_mesh.material_parts`, containing for example `ufbx_mesh_part.face_indices[]`, that can be used to list of all faces using a specific material.

 ## Triangulation